atxwang/atxwang.github.io/_posts/2025/music2025.md

 **Windmill Scene; post-punk/post-rock stuff (that isn't Geese)** -
-Obviously Geese and Cameron Winter blew up big this year, and already-popular bands like Wet Leg and Black Country, New Road dropped good albums as well.
+Obviously Geese and Cameron Winter blew up big this year, and already-popular bands like Wet Leg and Black Country, New Road dropped decent albums as well.
 But these acts are far from the end all be all if you (like me) love the "Windmill" sound, as the most recent incarnation of post-punk revival has been dubbed.
 You (like me) might even prefer the following records to *Getting Killed* or *Forever Howlong*...

 **Squid's *Cowards***: This is another one **I have to recommend**, and not just because Squid is one of my favorite active bands, but because **their new orchestral direction on this album combined with their rhythmic, percussive style has a universal appeal**.
 Funnily enough, I think of all this year's politically-charged Windmill albums, *Cowards* succeeds the most via its indirect, literary-inspired lyrics.
 <iframe data-testid="embed-iframe" style="border-radius:12px" src="https://open.spotify.com/embed/album/2PXkyoHGhPBTdumrGSh8Ta?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 **Racing Mount Pleasant's *Racing Mount Pleasant***: It's shocking that *Racing Mount Pleasant*, like *SEQUENCE 01*, has been excluded from so many year-end lists.
-My theory: it legitimately sounds too perfect, too much like the best parts of Arcade Fire and to be true
+My theory: it sounds too perfect, too much like the best parts of Arcade Fire and Isaac Wood-led Black Country, to be true.
 <iframe data-testid="embed-iframe" style="border-radius:12px" src="https://open.spotify.com/embed/album/037axs2AfEPUD5LtjfFYSv?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

+**shame's *Cutt

 **Releases from artists I like**
 -